Lesson video

 So the triangle A matched with the equation D, triangle B matched with the equation F, which left triangle C with E.

-Then using a calculator, you can find the value of X, giving your answer to two decimal places.
+Then using a calculator, you can find the value of x giving your answer to two decimal places.

-Question three, there were six right-angled triangles and you needed to find the length of the missing side which was labelled with a letter for each one, giving your answer to two decimal places.
+Question 3, there were six right-angled triangles and you needed to find the length of the missing side which was labelled with a letter for each one, giving your answer to two decimal places.

 It may be that you wish to pause the video so that you can go through them one by one and check your answers.

-With this style of question, unfortunately, if one of your first answers had an error that may have moved down the rest of your working.
+With this style of question, unfortunately, if one of your first answers had an error, that may have moved down the rest of your working.

-So it might be that you find that you've got A correct but you've got B incorrect and then that means that C is incorrect and D is incorrect.
+So it might be that you find that you've got a correct but you've got b incorrect and then that means that c is incorrect and d is incorrect.

+The second learning cycle is "Calculating angles using the cosine formula."
 So we've been working with lengths and now we're moving on to angles.

 Jacob and Izzy have both been saying that they can calculate the lengths of sides because they have an angle and they also have one of the edge lengths.

-So Jacob, "I can calculate the length of the side adjacent to the 40 degree angle because I also know the length of the hypotenuse."
+So Jacob, "I can calculate the length of the side adjacent to the 40-degree angle because I also know the length of the hypotenuse."
 And Izzy said she can calculate the length of the hypotenuse because she knows the length of the side adjacent to the 59 degrees.

 So here is Jacob's example.